whosonfirst/whosonfirst-sources/sources/README.md

 ## Metazen

-_Metazen is the generic WOFism for property prefixes related to Mapzen and original data sourced via Mapzen.
+_Metazen is the generic WOFism for property prefixes related to the Mapzen umbrella of opinions that interoperate with Tilezen and Pelias, and original data sourced via Mapzen.
+The mz properties continue as Metazen opinions, while mz sources are Mapzen (RIP) with future updates being sourced to wof.
 Mapzen was an open, sustainable, and accessible mapping platform._

 _This is a Mapzen associated source._